pupil-labs/pupil-docs/alpha-lab/phone-neon/index.md

 Heatmaps visually represent the app areas that receive the most attention, with warmer colours denoting higher fixation rates.
 These heatmaps can be easily generated within Pupil Cloud using the Reference Image Mapper.

-Meanwhile, scanpaths depict the sequence of eye movements and fixations during visual exploration.
+Scanpaths depict the sequence of eye movements and fixations during visual exploration.
 The circle size in the scanpath corresponds to fixation duration; larger circles indicate longer user focus on specific screen areas.
 In the example provided, the focus was primarily on the top panel of the app, as indicated by the largest fixation circle among the three fixations used to generate this scanpath.
 For those interested in generating this visualisation, our [scanpath tutorial](/scanpath-rim/) provides a step-by-step guide.

 ### Calculation of Gaze Metrics on AOIs